-People often ask the question – is it legal to hire a private investigator in the UK?
+We are often asked – is it legal to hire a private investigator in the UK?
 And the simple answer is “yes” it is.

 There are many services that UK Private Investigators can provide, and most reputable agencies cover the whole spectrum of investigations, backed by many years of experience.

-However, what services a private investigator can offer legally, by staying within the law in the UK, in 2022, is where confusion can often arise.
+However, what services a Private Investigator can offer legally, by staying within the law in the UK, in 2023, is where confusion can often arise.

 The services we see on TV such as trespassing, phone tapping, computer hacking or obtaining personal records are highly illegal.
 However, there is a huge array of tactics and methods a private investigator can adopt to obtain the information needed without breaking any laws and ensuring no breach of human rights or data protection.